Koreas talk on hotline restored after North's missile tests

 SEOUL, South Korea (AP) — North Korea restored dormant communication hotlines with South Korea in a small, fragile reconciliation step Monday in an apparent hard push to win outside concessions with a mix of conciliatory gestures and missile tests.

-It’s nuclear how substantially the move will improve ties between the Koreas, as Pyongyang has a history of using the hotlines as a bargaining chip in dealings with Seoul.
-It often unilaterally suspended them and reactivates them when it needed better ties with Seoul.
+It’s unclear how substantially the move will improve ties between the Koreas, as Pyongyang has a history of using the hotlines as a bargaining chip in dealings with Seoul.
+It often unilaterally suspended then reactivated them when it needed better relations with its southern neighbor.

-North Korean liaison officers answered phone calls by their South Korean counterparts over a set of cross-border government and military channels for the first time in nearly two months.
+North Korean liaison officers answered phone calls by their South Korean counterparts over a set of cross-border government and military channels on Monday morning for the first time in nearly two months.

 On a separate military channel, the Koreas exchanged information about fishing activities along their disputed westerns sea boundary — where several inter-Korean bloody naval battles have occurred in previous years — to prevent similar skirmishes, Seoul’s Defense Ministry said.
 A ministry statement said Seoul hopes the hotlines’ restoration would help reduce tensions on the peninsula.

-Last week, North Korea leader Kim Jong Un expressed his willingness to reactivate the communication channels, saying he wanted to realize the Korean people’s desire to promote peace on the peninsula.
-Kim’s influential sister, Kim Yo Jong, earlier said North Korea was open to restarting talks and cooperation steps if conditions are met.
+Last week, North Korea leader Kim Jong Un expressed his willingness to reactivate the communication channels, saying he wanted to realize the Korean people’s wishes to promote peace.
+His influential sister, Kim Yo Jong, earlier said North Korea was open to restarting talks and cooperation steps if conditions are met.

-Some experts question the sincerity of North Korea’s overture because it came as North Korea renewed missile tests after six months.
+Some experts question the sincerity of such an overture because it came as North Korea renewed missile tests after a six-month hiatus.
 Kim Yo Jong has also said South Korea must abandon “double-dealing standards” and a “hostile viewpoint” if it truly wants improved ties, a position largely echoed by her brother.

-The experts say North Korea is trying to use South Korea’s desire to improve ties to pressure it to convince the United States to relax punishing economic sanctions.
+The experts say North Korea is trying to use South Korea’s desire to improve ties to pressure it to convince the United States to relax punishing economic sanctions on the North.
 Others say North Korea wants South Korea not to criticize its ballistic missile tests, which are banned by U.N.
 Security Council resolutions, in part of its efforts to receive an international recognition as a nuclear weapons state.

 “The South Korean authorities should make positive efforts to put the North-South ties on a right track and settle the important tasks which must be prioritized to open up the bright prospect in the future, bearing deep in mind the meaning of the restoration of communication lines,” the North’s official Korean Central News Agency said ahead of the hotline’s restoration.

 It’s not clear if the North will get what it wants from its pressure campaign.
-Kim Jong Un has said he won’t return to talks with the United States unless it drops its “hostile policy” on the North, an apparent reference to the sanctions.
-The United States, for its part, has offered talks “anywhere and at any time” without preconditions attached.
+Kim Jong Un has said he won’t return to talks with the United States unless it drops its “hostile policy, ” an apparent reference to the sanctions.
+The United States, for its part, has offered talks “anywhere and at any time” without preconditions, a stance that Kim last week described as a “cunning” U.S attempt to conceal its hostility against North Korea.

 The nuclear diplomacy between Pyongyang and Washington collapsed in early 2019 due to disputes over exchanging sanctions relief with denuclearization steps.
 Despite its recent streak of weapons tests, North Korea still maintains a self-imposed 2018 moratorium on testing long-range missiles that directly threatens the U.S. mainland, an indication that it doesn’t want to scuttle prospects for future diplomacy with the U.S.